 Osteopathic Manipulative Medicine Rotation

-This is a core rotation required of all fourth-year students.
+This is a core rotation required of all fourth year students.
 Each student will spend one four-week rotation in the office of an osteopathic physician who uses an extensive amount of OMT in his or her practice.
 The didactic component will consist of a one-day comprehensive review of osteopathic principles, diagnosis, and common manipulative techniques held on the first day of the rotation in the OMM skills lab on the Downers Grove campus.
-On the final day of the rotation, a written examination and practical "Find it, Fix it" examination will be given.
+At the conclusion of the rotation, a written examination and practical examination will be given.
 The student will gain practical experience in using osteopathic principles and practices in the clinical setting.